Dimensional reduction for sampled priors and application to photometric redshift distributions: Application

 for the cases when (1) the $\vecn$ are drawn from the input samples, vs (2) are generated using the procedure defined above.
-This $\chi^2$ measures the deviation of the model from that implied by the mean vector $\vecn_0$ at some chosen nominal value of cosmological parameters $\vecq$ (we also fix the other nuisance parameters of the DES model for this test).
+This $\chi^2$ measures the deviation of the model from that implied by the mean vector $\vecn_0$ at some chosen nominal value of cosmological parameters $\vecq$ (we also fix the other nuisance parameters of the DES model for this test).\footnote{Please note that this $\chi^2$ quantity is generated from nuisance parameter samples, not by any process that should reproduce the standard $\chi^2$ distribution.}

-Figure~\ref{fig:chihist} shows the results: the $\chi^2$ distribution for the input samples is indistinguishable from that of the samples generated by our compressed, normalized representation.
+Figure~\ref{fig:chihist} shows the results: the distribution of the $\chi^2$ values defined by \eqq{eq:chihist} using the input samples is indistinguishable from the distribution of this $\chi^2$ using samples of \vecn generated by our compressed, normalized representation.
+Note that this agreement indicates that the approximation of linearity of the model in \eqq{eq:linearmodel} is sufficiently accurate in this application to yield an accurate compression scheme.
 The Figure also shows the $\chi^2$ distribution resulting from samples generated by the method used in the DES Y3 analysis \citep{y3pz}.
 In that case, the $n(z)$ for each galaxy sample was given an \textit{ad hoc} variation of the form

 with $\Delta z$ and $s$ being ``shift'' and ``stretch'' parameters.
 Separable Gaussian priors were assigned to $\Delta z$ and $s$ with means of 0 and 1, respectively, and standard deviations that equaled the RMS variation in the mean and width of the input $n(z)$ samples.
 The shift-stretch model essentially compresses the samples of $n(z)$ into two parameters, their mean and standard deviation, and executes an \textit{ad hoc} reconstruction based on those parameters.
 In the Figure we can see that the shift-stretch model does not in fact reproduce the size of the deviations in the $\vecc$ observables that is implied by the original samples; the mean $\chi^2$ induced by the shift-stretch samples is $\approx20\%$ larger than the input samples.
 This mismatch indicates that some cosmologically relevant information in the original samples is being lost, or that the shift-stretch samples are imposing cosmological constraints that are not present in the original samples.